Four Major Threats to Restored Big Game Populations in the Northern Great Basin

 Eight Conservation Priorities Congress Needs to Tackle by the End of the Year

-When the House and Senate are back in session early next month, lawmakers will have a lengthy to-do list ahead of election season and the end of the 117th Congress in December.
+Lawmakers have a lengthy to-do list before the end of the 117th Congress in December.
 Here’s what they should do for hunters and anglers.

 Invest in Conservation Through Annual Appropriations Bills